AgilTec/cadenero/README.md

 ### Warden

-**Cadenero** is based on Warden, which is a general Rack authentication framework created by Daniel Neighman.
-We encourage you to read more about Warden here: https://github.com/hassox/warden
+**Cadenero** is based on [Warden](https://github.com/hassox/warden), which is a general Rack authentication framework created by Daniel Neighman.
+We encourage you to read more about Warden here: https://github.com/hassox/warden/wiki

+#### Devise
+Some code and architectural decisions in **Cadenero** have been inspired for the excellent gem [Devise](https://github.com/plataformatec/devise).

 ### Rails::API